 The Test Match Squash event Squash competition in which the England team takes on the Rest of the World.
 It was approximately 30 years since, the last Test Squash Match.

 As a one-off Ab Initio International match, the tournament was held at St George’s Hill Lawn Tennis Club in Weybridge, Surrey; a high-end country club venue; oddly enough the facility also hosts the VAS Channel Championship every October.

-Given the Canary Wharf Classic, another flagship tournament of UK Squash, will take place next March; the Test Match Squash event allowed fans in England (featuring a quartet of stars comprising Nick Matthew, James Willstrop, Daryl Selby, and Laura Massaro) pitched against the Rest of the World.
+Given the Canary Wharf Classic, another flagship tournament of UK Squash will take place next March; the Test Match Squash event allowed fans in England (featuring a quartet of stars comprising Nick Matthew, James Willstrop, Daryl Selby, and Laura Massaro) to play against the Rest of the World.

 Squash and BBC – the perfect partnership

 Many Squash fans will be asking one crucial question should the BBC capitalise on showing more Squash?
 The obvious answer is YES – but they will need to make the coverage extensive in terms of the following: